 - Risk of electric shock.
 Exposed components carry dangerous voltages.
-Make sure that the power supply is switched off before you remove the cover of the electronics compartment. - Risk of damaging electronic components (ESD protection).
+Make sure that the power supply is switched off before you remove the cover of the electronics compartment.
+Risk of damaging electronic components (ESD protection). - Static electricity can damage electronic components (LSD protection).
 Static electricity can damage electronic components or impair their operability.
-Use a workplace with a grounded working surface purposely built for electrostatically considered. - workplace with a grounded working surface purposely built for electrostatically sensitive devices. - If you cannot guarantee that the dielectric strength of the measuring device is maintained in the following steps, then an appropriate inspection must be carried out in accordance with the manufacturer's specifications.
+Use a workplace with a grounded working surface purposely built for electrostatically sensitive devices. - If you cannot guarantee that the dielectric strength of the measuring device is maintained in the following steps, then an appropriate inspection must be carried out in accordance with the manufacturer's specifications.